Inside: Learn how to prevent tearing during childbirth with these 9 tips!

 A huge fear many pregnant women have, is tearing when they give birth.
 That’s a sensitive area and the thought of giving birth by itself is daunting, let alone how things will feel if you tear.

 All pregnant woman want to prevent tearing during childbirth if they can help it!

 First let’s talk about what tearing actually means.
 Tearing usually happens in the skin between your vagina and anus called the perineum.
 Those tears are very minimal and don’t require anything to heal on their own.

-Other tears can go into the pelvic floor muscle or into the anal sphincter and these are much more rare, but are more serious and can have lifelong effects.
+Other tears can go deeper into the pelvic floor muscle or into the anal sphincter and while these are much more rare, they’re more serious and can have lifelong effects.